harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 Something that starts with `?`, in this case `?xor_rhs`, `?xor_rhs_1`, and `?xor_rhs_2`, is a hole.
 It stands in for incomplete parts of the program, and Idris REPL provides amazing commands to work with holes.
-The instructions in the above code refer to some basic ones, such as automatic case splitting or displaying which type the hole stands for.
-In the following gif, you can see me actually following the instructions.
+The instructions in the above code refer to some basic commands, such as automatic case splitting or displaying which type the hole stands for.
+In the following gif, you can see me actually following these instructions.
 Working in Idris REPL is an incredibly pleasant experience.
 It feels like having a meticulous and helpful assistant, not a nagging manager.

 ![terminal gif]({{ site.baseurl }}/assets/idris_repl_demo.gif)

 ## Other Musings

 Overall reading the book was an eye-opening experience.
-This was by far the most difficult programming language book apart from the very first programming book that I read, as it introduced a lot of unique concepts.
+This was by far the most difficult programming language book that I've read, as it introduced a lot of unique concepts.
 For example, I was dumbstruck when I learned that I had to convince the Idris compiler that `1 + k` and `k + 1` are equivalent types to pass the type check.
 I've never seen anything like that in other languages.

 Idris is a visionary language, which tries to address some inherent flaws of current models of programming.
 I like it as a language, but I doubt it will